Behavioural pseudometrics for continuous-time diffusions: The processes we consider: diffusions

 In \cite{Rogers00a}, FD-diffusions are also introduced.
 Our definition is different in the sense that we only define them for honest processes, but we require less conditions.
-While these conditions may appear restrictive, they cover classical examples of stochastic processes such as Brownian motion.
+While these conditions may appear restrictive, they are satisfied by classical stochastic processes such as Brownian motion.

 \begin{example} Brownian motion is a stochastic process first introduced to describe the irregular motion of a particle being buffeted by invisible molecules.
 Now its range of applicability extends far beyond its initial application~\cite{Karatzas12}: it is used to model random noise in finance, physics, biology, just to mention a few domains.